jprjr/luasodium/README.md

 this library will automatically allocate and return a string.

-### Idiom: `easy`-like wrappers.
+### Idiom: Handle zero-padding

-The [original NaCl library](https://nacl.cr.yp.to/) requires the user to have padding before messages and ciphertexts. `libsodium` has *some* versions of functions that handle padding, but not everywhere.
-Example, there's a `crypto_secretbox_xsalsapoly1305` function, but no `crypto_secretbox_xsalsapoly1305_easy` function.
+The [original NaCl library](https://nacl.cr.yp.to/) requires the user to have padding before messages and ciphertexts.

-This library will take care of adding padding, you do **not** need to prefix your messages and ciphertexts with padding bytes.
-You can call `crypto_secretbox` and `crypto_secretbox_easy` with the same parameters and get the same result.
+If a `libsodium` function requires padding, this library will take care of it for you, you'll never need to add padding.

 ### Idiom: strings are immutable.